jburnt17/aqua-track-issues/README.md

 ## Development Status

-The development team regularly reviews new issues and will respond as soon as possible.
+New issues will be reviewed and responded to as soon as possible.
 Issue statuses are tracked via labels:

 - `triage`: Issue has been received but not yet evaluated
 - `in-progress`: Issue is being worked on